raicem/reddit-public-api-wrapper/README.md

 ```

-All of the queries extend the `QueryInterface` in the library.
-So you can implement your own query in your code base and then provide this query to the `Wrapper`.
+All of these queries extends the `QueryInterface` in the package.
+So you can create your own query implementing `QueryInterface` in your code base and then provide it to the `Wrapper`.

 ### 4. Magic Stuff
 #### 4.1 __call method on the Wrapper

-I believe the main function of this library to fetch Subreddit information.
+I believe the main function of this library will be to fetch subreddit information.
 I wanted to streamline that functionality as much as possible.

-So without creating a new query you can call the Subreddit's name as a method on this wrapper.
+So without creating a new query, you may call the subreddit's name as a method on this wrapper.

 ```php